ricab/scope_guard/README.md

 ```

 Notice that, **_by default_, this precondition is not enforced at compile
 time**.
-To enforce it at compile time
+To find out how to enforce it at compile time
 [read on](#option--sg-require-noexcept-in-cpp17-).

 Throwing from a `scope_guard` callback results in a call to